 4- Hold onto Proper Communication.

 We are all mindful of the inevitability of communication in the organization.
 When every employee is remote, its importance shoots up.
 Working from home may be different for some people.
-Their confusion about how often to report to the superior, changes in the process, registering online attendance, etc. need to be addressed.
-The superiors need to address the concerns as soon as possible and ensure continuous and effective communication between them and the employees.
+Their confusion about how often to report to the superior, changes in the process, registering online attendance, etc., need to be addressed.
+The superiors must address the concerns as soon as possible and ensure continuous and effective communication between them and the employees.

 5- Fortify the Organization’s Vision and Mission

 The company’s core purpose and values must be shared in all-employee meetings.
-This task can be done by just recognizing the employees representing the company’s values.
-You can also share the story about how leaders are fulfilling the company’s mission.
+This task can be done by recognizing the employees representing the company’s values.
+You can also share the story of how leaders fulfill the company’s mission.

 6- Remember to celebrate

 Getting through each day is becoming tougher.
-Completing yet another day is no less than an achievement these days.
-Celebrate each employee who reports working each day, commits to the organization’s goals, and completes their work.
+But, completing yet another day is no less than an achievement these days.
+Celebrate each employee who reports working daily, commits to the organization’s goals, and completes their work.
 Celebrate to reduce anxiety, to reduce fear, to bring more positivity, and celebrate togetherness.
 Little moments like these strengthen the motivation and create a feeling of oneness.

 7- Stay Away from Assumptions

 As explained in point 5 above, everyone has their struggles.
 Expecting employees to read your mind is just adding fuel to the fire.
-It is better to communicate your messages, intentions, and expectations to the employees.
+Communicating your messages, intentions, and expectations to the employees is better.
 This will prevent confusion and miscommunication.
-The employees will feel at ease, and they will have one less burden on their shoulders.
+The employees will feel at ease and have one less burden on their shoulders.
 This is not a great time to make assumptions anyway.